0xTamil/awesome-low-level/README.md

 ## 1. Learn Circuits & Electronics

-> **Description:** Learn the basic principles behind digital hardware and understand how simple electronic components work together to perform computation.

 ### What to do

 Learn how basic logic gates such as **AND, OR, and NOT** are used to build combinational circuits.
 Then move on to **sequential logic**, including flip-flops and clock signals, which allow digital systems to store and update state.